 Govt can't be formed in Maha without Cong's support: NCP

-"All 54 MLAs of the party were present at the meeting.
-Given the uncertainty in the state, the MLAs have authorised (NCP chief) Pawar Saheb to take a decision on alternative government," Malik said.
-A committee will be formed under Pawar to discuss government formation, he said.

-"An alternative government cannot be formed without the support of Congress and holding discussions among three parties (NCP, Congress and Shiv Sena)," he added.
-Malik also said that senior Congress leaders Ahmed Patel, Mallikarjun Kharge and K C Venupgopal will meet Pawar in Mumbai at 5 pm on Tuesday.
+"Government cannot be formed without the support of Congress and holding discussions among three parties (NCP, Congress, and Shiv Sena)," he added.
+Malik also said that senior Congress leaders Ahmed Patel, Mallikarjun Kharge and K C Venupgopal will meet Pawar in Mumbai at 5 pm on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)